-A pediatric psychiatrist may diagnose conduct disorder in a child by observing the child and asking parents and teachers about the child’s behavior.
-Some may ask children to do specific mental health tests to identify coexisting mental health disorders (8).
+A pediatric or adolescent psychiatrist may diagnose conduct disorder by observing a child and asking parents and teachers about the child’s behavior.
+There are specific mental health tests used to identify coexisting mental health disorders (8).

-Diagnostic tests, such as imaging, are often ordered in suspected cases of brain damages.
-It is essential to seek help from a healthcare professional to diagnose unusual behaviors in children since early treatment can improve outcomes.
+Diagnostic tests, such as imaging, might be often ordered in suspected cases of brain damage.
+It is essential to seek help from a mental health professional to diagnose conduct disorder children since early treatment can improve outcomes.

 Treatment For Conduct Disorder

-Although there is no specific cure for this disorder, certain therapies can improve outcomes and often change a child’s behavior.
-These are often opted based on age, symptoms, severity, and health status of the child.
+Although there is no specific cure for this disorder, certain therapies can improve outcomes and positively change a child’s behavior.
+Treatments are chosen based on age, symptoms, severity, and health status of the child.

 Pediatric psychologists may recommend certain psychosocial interventions to children with conduct disorders.
 These therapies may take years to show results and are often done by certified professionals under the supervision of psychiatrists.

-The following methods are often used to manage a child with conduct disorders (9).
+The following types of therapy are often used to manage children with conduct disorder (9).

-- Cognitive-behavioral therapy (CBT) may help the child handle stress, control anger, solve issues, and communicate well.
+- Cognitive-behavioral therapy (CBT) may help children handle stress, control anger, solve issues, and communicate well.

-- Family therapy is beneficial for families to understand the child’s condition and improve their communication and interaction with the child.
+- Family therapy is beneficial for families to understand their child’s condition and improve their communication and interaction with their child.

-- Peer group therapy helps the child develop interpersonal and social skills.
+- Peer group therapy helps children develop interpersonal and social skills.

-- Medications are not recommended for treating conduct disorders in the US and many other countries.
-In some cases where the child shows symptoms of other disorders, such as ADHD, which may occur along with conduct disorder, the doctor may provide medications for treating the accompanying symptoms.
-Some countries, such as Canada, allow the use of psychostimulants to treat conduct problems.
+- Medications are not recommended for treating conduct disorder in the US and many other countries.
+In some cases where a child shows symptoms of other disorders, such as ADHD, which may occur along with conduct disorder, doctors may prescribe medications for treating the accompanying disorder(s).
+Some countries, such as Canada, do allow the use of psychostimulants to treat conduct disorder.

-Doctors recommend that overall stress reduction at home is beneficial for managing conduct disorder in children.
-Avoiding harsh punishments and practicing warm parental interaction could help your child.
-Parents should modulate their emotional expressions and be empathetic while communicating with the child.
+Stress reduction in the home can be beneficial for managing conduct disorder in children.
+Avoiding harsh punishments and practicing warm parental interaction can help your child.
+Parents should modulate their emotional expressions and be empathetic while communicating with their child who has conduct disorder.

 Complications Of Conduct Disorder

-Mismanaged or untreated conduct disorder may worsen over time and often result in devastating outcomes, including (10)
+Mismanaged or untreated conduct disorder may worsen over time and can result in devastating outcomes, including (10)